 - Honestly, this is one that shouldn’t be arguable, their horrific I Am Autism ad.
 I share the transcript because I have sensory processing issues and I couldn’t handle the stalkerish voice from the perspective of autism saying horrible stuff about us.
 Read at your own risk, it’s…really bad.

 - The main therapy that A$ supports is Applied Behavioral Analysis or ABA.
 It’s also child abuse, designed to make us look allistic by forcing us to suppress behaviors that are coping mechanisms.
 Julia Bascom wrote her perspective from going through it in Quiet Hands (with the haunting line “And when you’re autistic, it’s not abuse.
 It’s therapy) and my friend at Ink & Daggers Illustration wrote this view from the perspective of an ABA therapist which I call by the first line “First time I hurt a child”.
 It’s also the main therapy which is why you’ll get “Not my ABA” apologists.
 The thing is, as this article Screams, Slaps, and Love shows, it’s the original form (the article is as bad as you would think an article with slaps and love regarding autism would be, but it’s about the creator of it).
-There’s a form of it that many have called “diet ABA” which only has positive reinforcement but as this picture shows it’s still dog training if you just use treats to reinforce behaviors that might harm us (stimming is a coping mechanism and eye contact takes focus away from me and hurts others) instead of using a spray bottle and treats (spray bottle is actually used and the treats are skittles when it’s humans).
+There’s a form of it that many have called “diet ABA” which only has positive reinforcement but as this picture shows it’s still dog training (edit: here’s a dog trainer saying it’s worse than dog training) if you just use treats to reinforce behaviors that might harm us (stimming is a coping mechanism and eye contact takes focus away from me and hurts others) instead of using a spray bottle and treats (spray bottle is actually used and the treats are skittles when it’s humans).
 This is an autistic reading of The ME Book which is the original manual…this is real ABA.
 One place, the Judge Rotenberg Center, uses electric shock in order to do this, a fellow activist made this masterpost on that horrible place. (edit: awesome masterpost on ABA resources)